StereoQueerEval/StereoQueerEval_SemEval-2027/README.md

 | `StereoQueerEval_IT_training.tsv` | 2,400 |
 | `StereoQueerEval_NL_training.tsv` | 2,238 |

-The test sets (EN 743, IT 597, NL 554) will be released according to the task schedule.
+The test sets (English, Italian, Dutch with the addition of Persian) will be released according to the task schedule (January 2027).

 ## Data access